What I Misunderstood About Adoption—And, Well, All Parenting

 Is it worth it?
 Absolutely.

-When I am able to lightly and confidently show my kids what true humility looks like by apologizing and “making things right,” it opens the door for them to do the same.
-This is not a sulking sort of apology.
-It’s a peaceful, connected apology that comes when you know God’s grace for you.
-And then it’s that much easier to offer it to your kids.
+When I am able to peacefully and confidently show my kids what true humility looks like by apologizing and “making things right,” it opens the door for them to do the same.

 Putting grace at the center of responsibility

 God’s grace and mercy for us come completely without merit or condition.
-It sends the message to me that it’s okay to mess up in my parenting.
-It leads me to make things right with those I’ve wronged.
+It sends the message that it’s okay to mess up in my parenting and leads me to make things right with those I’ve wronged.
 In the same way, owning my own mistakes sends the message that in our family it’s okay to mess up!

 But guess what?
-I know I’m not responsible for how my kids behave all the time.
+I am not ultimately responsible for how my kids behave.
 That’s their journey.
-What I now know is that I’m responsible to get my value from Jesus.
-I’m responsible to thank God for the trials.
-I’m responsible to welcome God’s grace into the journey.
-And I’m responsible to make right what I’ve made wrong.
+I am responsible for getting my value from Jesus and for thanking God for the trials.
+I am responsible for welcoming God’s grace into the journey and making right what I’ve made wrong.

 miconceptions about adoption

 This is a holy and purifying journey we are on as parents.
-And for adoptive and foster parents, the pressure can be that much more profound.
-At Connected Families we get it.
-Several of our staff have grown our families through adoption and foster care.
+At Connected Families, we get it.
 We count it a privilege to walk this parenting journey with you.
 Blessings as you work to lead your family with grace, no matter how God has brought your family together!

 Jen Berge